Anadea/anadea_jobs/src/jobs/junior-trainee-java-developer.md

 ---
 ## Requirements

-* Knowledge of any programming language
+* Strong knowledge of Java Core
-* Knowledge/desire to learn Java, Scala and Kotlin programming language
-* Basic knowledge of computer science (algorithms, data structures)
+* Computer science (algorithms, data structures)
-* Good knowledge of OOP principles
+* Good knowledge of OOP and SOLID principles
 * Understanding of web applications working principles
+* Understanding of HTTP protocol and RESTful approach
 * Knowledge of SQL and understanding how relational databases work
-* Basic knowledge of Git
+* Experience of the UNIX command-line tools, Git, Maven/Gradle
-* English - Intermediate or higher
+* Good spoken English

-## Nice to have

-* Be able to work in command line
+* Be ready for fast learning and growing up to full-stack developer in the future

+## **Nice to have**

+* Knowledge of Kotlin programming language
+* Any experience in HTML, CSS, JavaScript
 * Team work experience (hackatons, pet-projects) / commercial working experience
-* Basic knowledge of any web application framework
+* Basic knowledge of Spring or any other web application framework

 ## Responsibilities